-- o Herrings: 0.5 feet (year-round) from permanent crest of dam or top of flashboards when in place.
+- O Herrings: 0.5 feet (year-round) from permanent crest of dam or top of flashboards when in place.
 As per license article 401 and section III.A of the Settlement Offer, when flows are between 1,400 cfs and 1,900 cfs between May 1 and Sept.
 30, Erie makes a best effort to maintain the impoundment within 0.2 ft of permanent crest of dam or top of flashboards, when in place. - Flashboard installation: To be installed by May 1 of each year (or as soon as possible thereafter) and removed in the fall, as determined by Erie.
-Flashboards are installed to protect nests of reservoir spawning fish and migratory and non-migratory nesting birds.